ahmsay/Solidvessel/README.md

 they are fully managed by AWS.
 - Worker Nodes: These are where our applications run.
 The Kubernetes cluster drawn in the test environment is spanned across the worker nodes here.
-- CloudFormation: The whole infrastructure (nodes, subnets, ALB, NAT gateway etc.) is built on AWS CloudFormation.
+- CloudFormation: The whole infrastructure (nodes, subnets, ALB, NAT gateway etc.) is built on CloudFormation.
 This service provides a way to manage AWS resources easier using declarative approaches.